cppfw/prorab/wiki/TutorialBasicConcepts.md

 ## Adding all source files from all subdirectories to the build

 It is often needed in the build to use all source files from a certain directory subtree.
 There is a `prorab-src-dir` function for that.
 The directory to search for source files is relative to the `makefile` directory.
-It only searches for `.c` files and files with extension defined by `this_cxxext` variable which defaults to `.cpp`.
+It only searches for `.c` files and files with suffix defined by `this_dot_cxx` variable which defaults to `.cpp`.

 ```
 include prorab.mk